Bennotsi-MTG/Doomsday-Codex/articles/Ritual_one.md

 **What is the correct play?**

-We decided on option 1, to hide the Lab Man, thinking that there was more to be gained from having a trick up our sleeve.
-We only briefly discussed what the opponent could be on and sort of assumed it was Czech Pile and they got caught with their pants down†.
-For game 2 we sideboarded conservatively, swapping a Therapy for the sideboard Thoughtseize.
-Unfortunately, game 2 was a bit of a blowout that started with a turn 1 Chalice@1 from the opponent, who of course is playing 4c Loam (Aggro Loam).
+We decided on choice A, to hide the Lab Man, thinking that there was more to be gained from having a trick up our sleeve.
+We only briefly discussed what the opponent could be on and sort of assumed it was Czech Pile and they got caught with their pants down.
+For game two we sideboarded conservatively, swapping a Therapy for the sideboard Thoughtseize.
+Unfortunately, game two was a bit of a blowout that started with a turn one Chalice@1 from the opponent, who of course is playing 4C Loam (Aggro Loam).
-In hindsight this potentially could have been avoided by choosing option 2.
+In hindsight this potentially could have been avoided by choosing choice B.

 Knowing how to sideboard properly is important, and losing the suprise factor of the Lab Man plan is insignificant in comparison, especially considering the matchup.
-Compared to Czech Pile, a deck like 4c Loam requires much more specific sideboarding to fight back in games 2 and 3.
+Compared to Czech Pile, a deck like 4C Loam requires much more specific sideboarding to fight back in games two and three.
 Furthermore, this is a good example of how format familiarity goes beyond simply knowing what spells a deck plays.
-Czech Pile rarely plays more than 1 or 2 Verdant Catacombs, if any, whereas it is essentially always a 4-of in 4c Loam.
+Czech Pile rarely plays more than one or two Verdant Catacombs, if any, whereas it is essentially always a four-of in 4C Loam.

-† Doishy's comments: *Our discussion was a tad more in depth here.
+Doishy's comments: *Our discussion was a tad more in depth here.
 From a previous match we had faced an elves opponent who had started with a dramatically slow opening and so pondered whether this was another elves start.
 It could also have